stridecolossus/JOVE/doc/blog/part 4 - model demo/model.loader.md

 ```

 ## Model Loader

+We start with a loader for an OBJ model.

+### File Parser

 Since we are dealing with a text-based format the loader reads the *lines()* from an input reader and filters empty lines or comments: